NickPhura/lngcanada-public/README.md

 # OpenShift Build and Deployment

-For dev, test, and prod builds on OpenShift/Jenkins see [openshift/README.md](https://github.com/bcgov/lngcanada-public/blob/master/openshift/README.md) for detailed instructions on how to setup in an OpenShift environment using nginx.
+For dev, test, and prod builds on OpenShift/Jenkins see [openshift/README.md](https://github.com/bcgov/nrts-prc-public/blob/master/openshift/README.md) for detailed instructions on how to setup in an OpenShift environment using nginx.

 # How to Contribute

 Create pull requests against the `master` branch.

+# VSCode Extensions

+A list of recommended/helpful VS Code extensions.

+## Linting/Formatting

+* TSLint
+* ESLint
+* Prettier - Code formatter
+* stylelint
+* EditorConfig for VS Code

+## Languages

+* npm
+* Angular Extension pack
+  * This may include 'Beautify' which should be disabled as we are using Prettier.
+* JavaScript (ES6) code snippets

+## General

+* Auto Comment Blocks
+* Auto-Open Markdown Preview
+* autoDocstring
+* Document This
+* Better Comments
+* Bracket Pair Colorizer
+* Code Spell Checker
+* Declarative Jenkinsfile Support
+* Path intellisense
+* SCSS intellisense
+* Shell launcher